Saint Joseph School Library

 Yes, but when the books are chosen from our pre-ordered selection, they are already cataloged, processed, and shelf-ready, so that they get into the students' hands much more quickly.

 May I donate anonymously?
-Absolutely.

 May I send a donation and let the librarians pick the books?
-We'd be thrilled!

 Yes, we are always seeking to expand our audiobooks and e-book collections as well!

 Definitely!
 The "gifts that give twice" are a real bonus for our school and our library!
 Many employers who will not match donations to a religious charity, WILL match for donations to a school library.

-Do you accept used books?
 We do accept "like new" books, particularly if they are hardcover (and with a recent copyright if they are non-fiction).
-Any books that we are not able to use in the library collection, we offer to classroom teachers or save to sell at our annual bookfair in May.
+Any books that we are not able to use in the library collection, we offer to classroom teachers or save to sell at our annual book fair in the spring.

-Are there any other fundraisers for the Library?
-Yes, we sponsor our annual Book Fair in May, which includes new and used books.
+Yes, we hold our annual Book Fair in late spring, which includes new and used books.
 The library receives approximately 20% of the revenue to purchase new library materials.